masonheverett/gowiki/README.md

 * `make clean`: The `clean` target will delete the existing Docker image if it exists
 * `make build`: The `build` target will create a new Docker image
 * `make run`: The `run` target will start the application in a new container
+* `make debug`: The `debug` target will start the application in a new container in debug mode

 ## Using the App

-Once the application is started, you can visit `localhost:3000` to view the app
+Once the application is started, you can visit `localhost:8080` to view the app

 ## Debugging the App